-There is no formal performance evaluations carried out on an annual basis for (i) the Chairman, (ii) each Director on an individual basis, and (iii) each Board Committee (AC, NC and RC respectively).
+There are no formal performance evaluations carried out on an annual basis for (i) the Chairman, (ii) each Director on an individual basis, and (iii) each Board Committee (AC, NC and RC respectively), however this is done on a collective basis involving all Board members.

-The NC and the Board is cognizant of the recommendations as set out under Provisions 5.1, 5.2 and Practice Guidance 5 of the Code and would continue to review the need of such evaluations, on an on-going basis, and recommend appropriate changes to the Company's practices and disclosures as and when deemed feasible and appropriate for the Company.
+The NC and the Board are cognizant of the recommendations as set out under Provisions 5.1, 5.2 and Practice Guidance 5 of the Code and would continue to review the need of such evaluations, on an on-going basis, and recommend appropriate changes to the Company's practices and disclosures as and when deemed feasible and appropriate for the Company.